matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 *Student:* Ugh, makes sense but it's so clunky.

-*Teacher:* It's not great, and you don't really want to be doing these sorts of style changes in javascript anyways because when you resize the window, the browser has already applied all the CSS changes, and then it calls your javascript, which modifies styles again, and then the browser has to apply the changes again.
+*Teacher:* It's not great, and you don't really want to be doing these sorts of style changes in Javascript anyways because when you resize the window, the browser has already applied all the CSS changes, and then it calls your Javascript, which modifies styles again, and then the browser has to apply the changes again.
 It's working against the browser and slowing down the website.
 Also, if you have a lot of squares on a page it takes a lot longer to apply styles to each square and recalculate than if you did it with CSS.

 *Student:* Yea, I would rather stick to CSS